Skip to main content

 This summary is for convenience only.
 The full policy sections below are the authoritative version that applies to your use of FormatOS.

-• Uploaded files are used only to complete the conversion you request and to operate the service reliably.
+• Files you select are used only to complete the conversion you request and to operate the service reliably.

 • FormatOS does not claim ownership of uploaded files.
 You retain all rights you already have in your files.